 Our Belleville Defective Vehicle Lawyers Are Here to Help

 Were you or a loved one injured in a car accident?
-Contact the experienced attorneys of Cates Mahoney, LLC today.
+Contact the experienced attorneys of The Cates Law Firm, LLC today.
 We have handled all types of car accident claims, including those based on manufacturing, design, and failure-to-warn defects.
 We are confident in our ability to investigate the accident and gather evidence on your behalf.
 We will then pursue all of the compensation you deserve under the law.

 To learn more about your options after a defective vehicle accident, contact us online or call 618-277-3644 to schedule a free consultation.